TheMatjaz/Numerus/SYNTAX.md

       usually this word indicates the value a roman numeral represents
 - **Integer part**:
-      the integer part of a value is the part before the decimal separator (usually the dot or comma) or a value without considerating the twelfths.
+      the integer part of a value is the part before the decimal separator (usually the dot or comma) or a value without considering the twelfths.
 - **Long numeral**:
       a Numerus syntax to indicate numerals that hold integer values outside `[-3999, 3999]` that are written with underscores representing the